Faculty-Led Semester Programs

 Political Science GL 248: China’s Political Economy

 China has become one of the key political forces in current global affairs.
 In this course, students explore the forces and domains (history, economics, demographics, modernization, and industrialization) to learn how these components shape China’s political landscape.
 They study both internal factors such as ethnic tensions and income disparity, as well as external factors including foreign policy, human rights, and trade.
-Counts toward major: Political Science and Asian Studies.
-Counts toward concentration: Asian studies and China studies.
+Counts toward political science and Asian studies majors and Asian studies and China studies concentrations.
+GE: Studies in Human Behavior and Society -AND- Multicultural Studies Global (HBS and MCG).

 This course examines historical and current social and political aspects of Argentina through the lens of the arts.
 Visual arts, literature, music, and public memorials express both political disputes and cultural clashes.
 The course is organized in four units that provide a chronological study of Argentinian history and how it is perceived through the arts, literature and music.
 In addition to assigned readings, faculty and students utilize other relevant materials that include documentaries, films, and field trips to historical and cultural places and museums and art galleries.